apache/causeway-site/content/more-advanced-topics/how-to-04-010-How-to-make-a-derived-property.md

 other information available to the object.

 Omitting the mutator (`setXxx()`) method for a property indicates both that the field is derived, and is not be persisted.
+It should however be annotated with Isis' `@NotPersisted` annotation.

 For example: